How do I Join?

 Can I work there? / Will I have to work there?

-Will Flying Bike be non-profit?
+Is Flying Bike a non-profit?

 Yes and No. Flying Bike is incorporated under the Washington State Nonprofit Miscellaneous and Mutual Corporation Act.
 However, we are not considered a non-profit under federal law, and thus, contributions to Flying Bike are not tax deductible.
 Flying Bike will not be profit-driven.
 Some businesses exist to earn a profit for their owners.
 Cooperatives exist to provide a service to their owners.
 A well-run Co-op needs to be able to earn a modest profit.
 This profit allows the Co-op to invest in the growth of the business to better serve its member-owners, to invest in the community, or to take other actions consistent with its mission.
 Additional profit that results from members’ patronage will be refunded to them.
 A portion of this refund will be in cash or vouchers.
 The balance may be in increased equity in the Co-op.
 The Board of Directors working with all the member-owners determines these actions.